 Finally tick the box for "Smart Shopping Campaign"

 The next step is to give the campaign a name and assign a budget.
 You might also want to set a Target ROAS.
-If you don't, no problem, the maximize conversion value bidding strategy will work instead.
+If you don't, the maximize conversion value bidding strategy will work instead.

 Then, you will be asked to set up your first product group.